-Past Photometric Design Jobs:
+Past Photometric Design Examples:

-Illuminating a large space takes more than just guesswork, and photometric lighting design ensures that a set of fixtures provides even, sufficient illumination across an entire property.
+Illuminating a large space takes more than just guesswork, and photometric lighting design ensures that a set of fixtures provides uniform illumination across an entire property.
 In fact, detailed photometric designs are the only sure way to plan out a large-scale lighting project, whether that project includes a shopping mall, a parking lot, a car dealership or any other sprawling property.
 But what is photometry exactly?
 And why is it the preferred method of planning lighting projects?

 Photometrics: It’s Complicated